std3rr/Just-a-Little-Game-for-my-kids/README.md

 A little game written a weekend exploring pyglet game development.<br><br>
 ![screencap](screen_cap.gif)

+I use python3 for my projects.<br>
 One play around with this is download and install anaconda from:<br>
 https://www.anaconda.com/download/
 <br><br>

-I use python3 for my projects.<br>
+From terminal install some newer version of pyglet.<br>
 In anaconda go to Environments and chose Open Terminal from the little play button.
 <br><br>
 From terminal install some newer version of pyglet.